London police deploy face scan tech, stirring privacy fears

 London’s system uses technology from Japan’s NEC to scan faces in the crowds to see if they matched any on a “watchlist” of 5,000 faces created specifically for Tuesday’s operation.

-The watchlist images are mainly of people wanted by the police or courts for serious crimes like attempted murder, said McEwan.
+The watchlist images are mainly of people wanted by the police or courts for serious crimes like attempted murder, McEwan said.

 London police say that in trials, the technology correctly identified 7 in 10 wanted people who walked by the camera while the error rate was 1 in 1,000 people.
-But an independent review found only 8 of 42 matches were verified as correct.
+But an independent review found only eight of 42 matches were verified as correct.

-Police are “using the latest most up to date algorithm we can get,” McEwan said.
+Police are “using the latest most up-to-date algorithm we can get,” McEwan said.
 “We’re content that it has been independently tested around bias and for accuracy.
 It’s the most accurate technology available to us.”